 Second planet from the Sun, Venus is in size and weight almost a twin to Earth.
 About 67 million miles from the Sun, it has a year of 225 days.
-With the exception of the Sun and Moon, Venus is the brightest object in the sky when suitably placed for observation.
+With the exception of the Sun and Moon.
+Venus is the brightest object in the sky when suitably placed for observation.
 The brilliance is due largely to its dense atmosphere and cloud blanket, which, while it reflects sunlight well, prevents astronomers on Earth from ever seeing the Venusian surface itself.
 Because of its nearness to the Sun, Venus receives about twice as much light and heat as we do.
-A bright "evening star" during the spring of 1948, Venus now has passed behind the Sun and reappeared as the "morning star."
-It will remain a splendid object in the eastern sky, before sunrise, during the autumn.
-Toward the end of the year it will again pass the Sun and become an "evening star" in the spring of 1949.
+Prominent in the evening sky during the spring of 1956, Venus will reach its greatest brilliancy on May 15, after which it will close in rapidly to the Sun, with which it is in conjunction on June 22.
+It will then be a "morning star" until early 1957 when, after passing the Sun on April 14, it will return as an "evening star" a few weeks later.
+(Venus and Jupiter will be close together in the morning sky for a few days before and after October 25, 1956).

 Next beyond Earth is Mars.
 With an average distance of 140 million miles from the Sun, it sometimes approaches within 35 million miles of Earth, while at its farthest point it is 235 million miles away.
-When nearest it is a conspicuous fiery red color, but when farthest it is no brighter than the Pole Star.
+When nearest it is a conspicuous fiery red colour, but when farthest it is no brighter than the Pole Star.
 Unlike Venus, Mars' atmosphere is very thin and the features on its surface are distinctly visible.
-Its diameter, 4,220 miles, in little more than half the Earth's.
+Its diameter, 4,200 miles, is little more than half the Earth's.
 The Martian day is about the same as ours, but its year is equal to 687 earthly days.
 Mars has two tiny moons, only 18 and 23 miles in diameter.
-Mars now is very low in the southwest and sets soon after the Sun.
+Prominent in the morning sky during the spring of 1956, Mars will be rising before midnight by July and will become very bright.
+By September it will rise at sunset and be visible all night.
+This is the most favourable "opposition" of Mars for 32 years, and on September 7 the planet will be only 35,120,000 miles from the Earth.
+During the autumn Mars will fade in brightness but will remain visible in the evening until midsummer 1957.